coderanger/kitchen-kubernetes/README.md

 and uses `kubectl exec` for running commands on the test container.
 For sending files, rsync is used.
 The rsync data is also sent over `kubectl exec` to avoid needing to configure any additional network login services.
 This uses the `rsync` container in the pod and the `kitchen` volume.
+This does require `rsync` is also installed on your workstation (or where ever `kitchen` is running from).

 ## FAQ